AI-Hypercomputer/JetStream/README.md

-# JetStream is a throughput and memory optimized engine for LLM inference on XLA devices, starting with TPUs (and GPUs in future -- PRs welcome).
+# JetStream is a throughput and memory optimized engine for LLM inference on XLA devices.

 ## About

-JetStream is a fast library for LLM inference and serving on TPUs (and GPUs in future -- PRs welcome).
+JetStream is a throughput and memory optimized engine for LLM inference on XLA devices, starting with TPUs (and GPUs in future -- PRs welcome).

 ## Documentation